 • Plagiarism This refers to the use of another person’s work without giving due credit.

 According to the Committee on Publication Ethics, extreme self-citation is a form of citation manipulation.
-This manipulation may stem from authorities’ over-reliance on citation metrics to make decisions on career advancement and research funding (Van Noorden & Chawla, 2019).
+This manipulation may stem from authorities’ over-reliance on citation metrics to make decisions on career advancement and research funding.
 As well, academic institutions and private organizations rely on citations to bolster their h-index ranking and overall institution ranking, creating an overly competitive market that invites unscrupulous scientists and organizations to manipulate the system.

 References: